 User testing with people with disabilities with assistive technologies

-At AccessibilityOz we have a policy to test with users with a disability as much as possible – over twenty percent of our staff have a disability of some sort.
+At AccessibilityOz we have a policy to test with users with a disability as much as possible – more than 20 percent of our staff have a disability of some sort.

 Why test with users

 User testing with people with disabilities is strongly recommended as it can bring an alternative view of the accessibility of a web site.
-Often user testing can be a way of determining how important certain errors are, and what needs to be fixed first.
+User testing can often be a way of determining how important certain errors are, and what needs to be fixed first.

 Assistive technology testing can be conducted by people with disabilities.

 Using common tasks, the following assistive technologies can be tested:

 - Screen reader: JAWS (person with a severe vision impairment)